jeftegoes/AwsOverview/Compute/Amazon EC2 - EBS.md

 # 5. EC2 Instance Store

 - EBS volumes are **network drives** with good but "limited" performance.
-- **If you need a high-performance hardware disk, use EC2 Instance Store**.
+- **If we need a high-performance hardware disk, use EC2 Instance Store**.
 - Better I/O performance.
 - EC2 Instance Store lose their storage if they're stopped (ephemeral).
 - Good for buffer / cache / scratch data / temporary content.